SnpM/oscp-latex-report-template/README.md

 Note that details in this template have been fabricated for purposes of example.
 This document gives no information about the exam that is not included in the Guide.

-Check out ./maindocument.pdf to see out what this template looks like.
+Check out ./maindocument.pdf to see what this template looks like.

 ## Guide